Rperez1988/Rperez1988/README.md

 # 💫 About Me:
-Highly movtivated, self-starting developer seeking to launch a career building applications.
+Highly movtivated, self-taught developer seeking to begin a career building applications.

 ## 🌐 Socials: